As we dive into summer, I want to share one of my favorite salad recipes of all time and that is Healthy Asian Ramen Salad.

 - 2 small packages of ramen noodles

-- 3 tablespoons of rice wine or apple cider vinegar
+- 3 tbsp rice wine or apple cider vinegar

 - ¼ teaspoon garlic powder